jp43/DockBox/README.md

 3. **runanlz**

-    runanlz is used to anlyze the docking poses obtained with the rundock command
+    runanlz is used to anlyze the docking poses obtained with the rundock command.
+A consensus strategy is performed through clustering analysis, analysis of the scores obtained during the rescoring phase.
+When typing "runanlz -h" on the command line, the following help message will pop up:

+        usage: runanlz [-h] [-w DIRS [DIRS ...]] [-rmsd RMSD] [-instances INSTANCES [INSTANCES ...]] [-np NP]
+                       [-s SCORING_FUNCTIONS [SCORING_FUNCTIONS ...]]
+                       [-colvar COLVAR [COLVAR ...]] [-extract_only] [-cleanup]
+                       [-add_rmsd RMSD_FILE]

+        Run docking analysis

+        optional arguments:
+          -h, --help            show this help message and exit -w DIRS [DIRS ...]
+Working directories used for analysis -rmsd RMSD            RMSD cutoff for clustering.
+Default: 2.0 -instances INSTANCES [INSTANCES ...]
+                                Choose instances to be used for consensus docking -np NP                Keep only clusters predicted by at least np softwares) -s SCORING_FUNCTIONS [SCORING_FUNCTIONS ...]
+          -colvar COLVAR [COLVAR ...]
+          -extract_only         Extract results only!!!!
+          -cleanup              Cleanup intermediate files
+          -add_rmsd RMSD_FILE

 Preparing the configuration file for rundock